DaveO-Home/dodex-vertx/src/spa-react/README.md

   To install all required dependencies.

-  __Note__ Npm will produce vulnerability warnings, these are mostly from the testing tools, specifically `jasmine-jquery` which is no longer actively maintained.
+  __Note__ Npm will produce vulnerability warnings, they must be dealt with manually.

   The test build will generate the spa application in `src/main/resources/static/dist_test/react-fusebox` and production in `src/main/resources/static/dist/react-fusebox`.
 The application is accessible after rebuilding the Vertx test server.
 The rebuild is usually automatic, however restarting the server or touching a `*.java` file with the Vertx server running will redeploy the application.